Topological bands in the PdSe$_2$ pentagonal monolayer: Electronic band structure and symmetry indicators

-Next the smith normal form matrix $\Delta$ is calculated, which is a diagonal matrix with positive integer values.
-If some of these values is greater that one, then a strong topological phase is possible for the SG \cite{Elcoro2020_smith}.
-The $\Delta$ matrix for the (2D) SG\#14 is given by.

-We observe that a diagonal element with value 2 is present, which allows for a $Z_2$ phase in the system \cite{Elcoro2020_smith}.
+We observe that a diagonal element with value 2 is present, which allows for a $\mathbb{Z}_2$ phase in the system \cite{Elcoro2020_smith}.
 Thus, strong topological bands are in principle possible in this SG.
-This phase is a version of the time reversal plus inversion topological phase \cite{Alex2014}, which in this case is further enriched by the other crystalline symmetries of the group.
-The presence of these additional symmetries simplifies the symmetry indicated character of the nontrivial topology.
-This can be seen in the definition of the above mentioned $Z_2$ invariant.
-Further manipulation of the EBR matrix (see the SI for this particular group or \cite{Elcoro2020_smith} for the general theory) gives as a result that the $Z_2$ invariant only depends on the parity of the $\Gamma$ point IR.
-In this double SG $\Gamma$ have only two IR; $\Gamma_{3}\Gamma_{4}$ and $\Gamma_{5}\Gamma_{6}$ \cite{bilbao_doubleSG}.
+This phase is a version of the time-reversal plus inversion topological phase \cite{Alex2014}, which in this case is further enriched by the other crystalline symmetries of the group.
+The presence of these additional symmetries simplifies the symmetry-indicated character of the nontrivial topology.
+This can be seen in the definition of the above mentioned $\mathbb{Z}_2$ invariant.
+Further manipulation of the EBR matrix (see the ESI$^\dagger$ for this particular group or Ref.~\cite{Elcoro2020_smith} for the general theory) gives as a result that the $\mathbb{Z}_2$ invariant only depends on the parity of the $\Gamma$ point IR.
+In this double SG $\Gamma$ only has two IR, $\Gamma_{3}\Gamma_{4}$ and $\Gamma_{5}\Gamma_{6}$ \cite{bilbao_doubleSG}.
 With this definition the topological invariant for the strong phase can be defined as